azurecitadel/azurecitadel.github.io/guides/prereqs/vscode.md

 }
 ```

-The bashpath and poshpath variables are ones I have created.
-As they are not used in the main settings file they will have a wiggly underscore.
-It is possible to open multiple terminal sessions by clicking on the *+* icon.
-And if you change the terminal.integrated.shell.windows then you can open up sessions using different shells, as shown in the screenshot below:
+It is possible to open multiple terminal sessions by clicking on the *+* icon, and this is the reason that this settings file includes the commented fields with the additional shell paths.
+If you change the terminal.integrated.shell.windows then you can open up sessions using different shells, as shown in the screenshot below:

 ![](/guides/prereqs/images/vscode/multipleShells.png)